Pepper Spray Safety Tips: A Step-by-Step Guide for Safe and Responsible Use

 Before Using Pepper Spray

-• Check the expiration date: An expired canister might not spray effectively.
+• Check the expiration date: An expired spray may lose pressure or become less effective during use.

-• Inform family members: If others live with you, let them know where it’s kept and how to handle it safely.
+• Make others aware: If you live with family, let them know where it is stored and how it should be handled safely.

 After Using Pepper Spray